11 High-Paying Jobs You Can Get with a Liberal Arts Degree

 10. Substance abuse counselor

-A substance abuse counselor helps people dealing with substance abuse and behavioral issues, such as drug or alcohol addiction, eating disorders, gambling addiction, and more.
+As a substance abuse counselor, you help people dealing with substance abuse and behavioral issues, such as drug or alcohol addiction, eating disorders, gambling addiction, and more.
 They either work with individuals one-on-one or in group settings to help them identify their issues, alter their behavior, and work toward recovery.

 Related liberal arts subjects: Psychology, sociology, philosophy, rehabilitation services